 - First Nations are fighting multiple treaty rights battles and continue to be denied status to participate in expansion hearings

-Aboriginal people rely on healthy ecosystems for their food, water and livelihoods, but the insatiable appetite of the tar sands industry has decimated vast amounts of wildlife habitat and polluted the region’s rivers and streams with toxic and carcinogenic chemicals.
-The local, mostly aboriginal people can no longer eat fish from local rivers and lakes, because tar sands pollution has left many of the fish deformed and diseased.
+Indigenous peoples rely on healthy ecosystems for their food, water and livelihoods, but the insatiable appetite of the tar sands industry has decimated vast amounts of wildlife habitat and polluted the region’s rivers and streams with toxic and carcinogenic chemicals.
+The local, mostly Indigenous peoples, can no longer eat fish from local rivers and lakes, because tar sands pollution has left many of the fish deformed and diseased.
 Some people have even been forced to abandon their homes because air pollution is so noxious.

 Fort McKay, which is surrounded on all sides by tar sands development, experiences serious air and water quality problems.
 The residents of Fort Chipewyan, located farther downstream from the tar sands, experienced a 30% increase in cancer rates and a 7X increase in rare and deadly cancers, which have been linked to pollution from tar sands development.

-As a result, many of the aboriginal people near the tar sands believe that their constitutionally protected treaty rights have been ignored.
-Treaty 8, signed more than a hundred years ago, assures aboriginal people the right to hunt and fish on their traditional lands, but the intensity of tar sands development has nearly destroyed their ability to access the land for hunting, trapping and fishing.
+As a result, many of the Indigenous peoples living in close proximity to the tar sands believe that their constitutionally protected treaty rights have been ignored.
+Treaty 8, signed more than a hundred years ago, assures Indigenous people the right to hunt and fish on their traditional lands, but the intensity of tar sands development has nearly destroyed their ability to access the land for hunting, trapping and fishing.
 They have tried to work with governments to find a solution, but have been refused standing to participate in hearings about tar sands expansion, and the courts have refused to hear cases brought against the Alberta and Canadian governments to have their rights respected.